 Keto No Bake Cookies

-Enjoy these quick and easy keto no bake cookies without turning on the oven and with only 5 minutes of prep time.
-This recipe is fudgy, sweet, crunchy and has all the oat flavor you’d expect but none of the carbs, using oat fiber instead of oatmeal!
+These keto no bake cookies come together in 5 minutes with zero oven time.
+They're fudgy, sweet, crunchy and packed with oat flavor - but none of the carbs, thanks to oat fiber instead of oatmeal!

-If you’ve tried my Keto Chocolate Chip Cookies or Keto Sugar Cookies, you know I believe that cookies belong on any keto diet.
-Creating a no bake cookie that tastes like the real deal, but without all the carbs, wasn’t easy – but the efforts were worth it!
+If you’ve tried my Chocolate Chip Cookies or Sugar Cookies, you know I think cookies absolutely belong on a keto diet.
+Creating a no bake cookie that tastes like the real deal without all the carbs wasn’t easy – but it was worth it!

-Traditional no bake cookies are made with oats as the star ingredient, but one cup of old fashioned oats has 50 grams of carbohydrates, making them off limits for even the dirtiest of keto diets.
+Traditional no bake cookies rely on oats as the star ingredient, but one cup of old fashioned oats has 50 grams of carbohydrates, making them off limits for even the most relaxed low carb diets.

-This recipe uses oat fiber instead of oats, which has the same flavor, but lots of insoluble fiber and zero carbs.
-Then we add unsweetened coconut and chopped almonds to give each cookie the perfect crunch.
-These keto cookies take only 5 minutes of prep time and are ready in an hour – all without turning on the oven!
+This recipe uses oat fiber instead of oats, which has the same flavor but tons of insoluble fiber and zero carbs.
+Unsweetened coconut and chopped almonds give each cookie the perfect crunch.
+Five minutes of prep, an hour in the freezer, and you’ve got cookies – no oven required!

 How to make no bake keto cookies